sergejsha/tinybus/README.md

 TinyBus extensions
 =======

-With TinyBus extensions you can easily subscribe to commonly used events like battery level, connectivity or even phone shake event.
+Extensions are additional diffirentiators of TinyBus from other event buses out there.
+With TinyBus extensions you can easily subscribe to commonly used events like battery level, connectivity, phone shake event or even standard Android broadcast Intents.
 Here is a short example.

 ```java
 public class MainActivity extends Activity {